Birthstones: Their Significance

 Diamonds are believed to promote clarity and ever lasting romance to the wearer, while they are also associated with longevity.
 Some people believe diamonds bestow inner peace, as they consider the clear gemstone to symbolize internal and external harmony and beauty.

-Once considered to be lighting on Earth, diamonds have been adored for thousands of years in diverse civilizations worldwide.
+Once considered to be lightning on Earth, diamonds have been adored for thousands of years in diverse civilizations worldwide.
 Today, they're often given as engagement rings.

 Diamond gems are mined in Russia, Botswana and South Africa.
 Most industrial diamonds are found in Australia.
 The sparkling stone can also be found in China, Siberia, India, the United States, Brazil and Canada.